YuanL12/yuanl12.github.io/_pages/about.md

   - /about.html
 ---

-I am an applied math Ph.D candidate in the University of California, Davis.
+I am an applied math Ph.D student in the University of California, Davis.
 My name is pronounced as /ˌjuˈɑn ˈlu.oʊ/.
 I graduted with a MSc degree from [Committee on Computational and Applied Mathematics](https://cam.uchicago.edu/) at the University of Chicago advised by Dr. [Bradley J. Nelson](https://bnels.github.io/) and a BSc degree from Xi'an Jiaotong-Liverpool University and University of Liverpool advised by Dr. [Li Cai](https://www.xjtlu.edu.cn/en/departments/academic-departments/pure-mathematics/staff/li-cai).

 I am interested in Topological Data Analysis (TDA), geometric ML and scientific computation.